 Response: The outpatient UPL demonstration utilizes a cost-to-payment methodology to estimate the upper payment limit for each class of providers.
-The State is in the process of completing the 2023 outpatient UPL as well as the Procedural Manual which describes the methodology for eligible providers and will be submitting both documents to CMS.
+The Medicaid payments under this State Plan Amendment will be included in the 2023 outpatient UPL when it is submitted to CMS.